CASE STUDIES

 In this project, AI was not an accessory.
 It was a real accelerator.
 That meant choosing a stack that works naturally with AI-assisted schema modeling, data mapping, normalization, and bulk publishing.

-If we had chosen WordPress, monthly maintenance by Harun Studio would still have been a viable commercial option.
+If we had chosen WordPress, monthly maintenance by Harun Studio would still have been a viable option.
 But for this case, I preferred a stack that is structurally low-maintenance from the start, rather than one that would demand more routine maintenance by default.

 On the WordPress side of the discussion, several Harun Studio articles are still relevant here: